dbbs-lab/bsb-core/docs/source/config/module/overview.rst

 ===================

 Configuration dictionaries hold unnamed collections of configuration nodes.
-If you need a list of values use the :class:`types.list <.config.types.list>` syntax instead.
+If you need a list of values use the :func:`types.list <.config.types.list>` syntax instead.

 .. code-block:: python